Kaljurand/PhrasebookEst/phrasebook/README.md

   * WordsEst.gf
   * SentencesEst.gf

-The emerging Estonian RGL which is developed temporarily in this repository:

-  * ../lib/src/estonian/

-(The main repository of the Estonian RGL is http://code.google.com/p/gf-estonian/.)
+The Estonian resource grammar must be downloaded from http://code.google.com/p/gf-estonian/ and set up in a directory that is on the GF path (see e.g. `test.sh`).

 Some other required modules are not included in this repository.
 They are expected to be found in: